Golf Types Of Shot Lies

 A fried egg lie occurs when a golf ball lands in the bunker and sits down in the sand, making it difficult for a golfer to hit a good bunker shot.
 The impact from the ball hitting the sand creates an impression around the golf ball and looks like a fried egg.

-A flyer lie is identified as a golf ball sitting up on the grass which can cause the ball to travel a greater distance than normal.
+A flier lie is identified as a golf ball sitting up on the grass, which can cause the ball to travel a greater distance than normal.
 This is due to the fact that the ball will fly higher in the air at a faster rate and yield a greater overall carry.

 A free drop takes place when a golfer is allowed to drop his golf ball without incurring a penalty stroke.

-Lift, Clean, and Place is a rule that allows a golfer to pick up his/ball to remove any dirt or mud and put the ball at its original resting point.
+Lift, Clean, and Place is a rule that allows a golfer to pick up their ball to remove any dirt or mud and put the ball at its original resting point.
 This ruling takes effect when the golf course is wet and muddy.

 Play the Ball Down